Elementrē Intense Firming Eye Serum

 One study found magnesium ions improved skin hydration in the outer layer of skin, or the stratum corneum.
 However, it did not improve TEWL, or the transepidermal water loss.
 The TEWL is an indicator of how healthy your skin barrier function is.
 This study primarily looked at healthy skin with intact skin barrier.

-Learn more about Magnesium PCACarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Magnesium PCACarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.